glencoesoftware/bioformats2raw/README.md

 ============

 libblosc (https://github.com/Blosc/c-blosc) version 1.9.0 or later must be installed separately.
 The native libraries are not packaged with any relevant jars.
-See also note in n5-zarr readme (https://github.com/saalfeldlab/n5-zarr/blob/0.0.2-beta/README.md)
+See also note in jzarr readme (https://github.com/bcdev/jzarr/blob/master/README.md)

  * Mac OSX: `brew install c-blosc`
  * Ubuntu 18.04+: `apt-get install libblosc1`